maio290/YRC-for-Windows/README.md

 This is accessing the Server "Zeus", entering the "Music Library", entering the list "Titel" and finally plays the title "The Hanging Tree".

-Since the pointer is stored on the receiver's cache, you now can simply use `-set_server "Titlename"` to switch the Title.
+Since the pointer is stored on the receiver's cache, you now can simply use `-set_server "Titlename"` to switch the title.

 If you want to use another server, you have to reset the input first `-input AV1` (for example).
 I highly recommend to get the names of the arguments you need here from the webinterface.

-This function is always setting the input to SERVER and mutes the autoplay, if you want the receiver to autoplay from your last used server, simply use `-input SERVER`.
+This function is always setting the input to SERVER and mutes the autoplay, if you want the receiver to autoplay from your last used server, simply use `-input SERVER`

 This function also freezes the program for some seconds (one second per executed argument) in order to work properly.

 ### Example Usage

-.\Yamaha_Remote_Console.exe -power_on -input AV1 -setvol 450
+`.\Yamaha_Remote_Console.exe -power_on -input AV1 -setvol 450`

 Turns the receiver with the ip address "192.168.178.54" on, sets the input to AV1 and sets the volume to -45.00 dB.